Military reports 7 new COVID-19 cases | Yonhap News Agency

 Military reports 7 new COVID-19 cases

-SEOUL, April 18 (Yonhap) -- Six soldiers from the same base in the eastern city of Wonju and a civilian worker of an Army unit tested positive for the new coronavirus, the defense ministry said Sunday.
+SEOUL, April 22 (Yonhap) -- Five Army members and two Air Force officers tested positive for the new coronavirus, the defense ministry said Thursday.

-The soldiers were confirmed to have been infected after undergoing COVID-19 tests to exit quarantine following their recent vacation, according to the ministry.
+Four of the soldiers and the two officers tested positive after either their recent vacation or coming into close contact with civilians who were confirmed to have been infected later, according to the ministry.

-The authorities are conducting tests for around 170 members of the unit, and around 150 have tested negative so far, it added.

-The civilian worker in the southeastern city of Changwon contracted the virus after coming into contact with a civilian who later tested positive, according to the ministry.
+The remaining member is a soldier in the southeastern city of Gyeongsan, who had been in isolation after one of his colleagues tested positive, it added.

-The latest cases raised the total number of infections reported among the military population to 697.
+The new virus cases brought the total number of infections among the military population to 713.
+Of the total, 675 have been fully cured and 38 are under treatment.

-Nationwide, South Korea reported 672 more COVID-19 cases, including 649 local infections, raising the total caseload to 114,115, the Korea Disease Control and Prevention Agency (KDCA) said
+Nationwide, South Korea reported 735 more COVID-19 cases, including 715 local infections, raising the total caseload to 116,661, the Korea Disease Control and Prevention Agency (KDCA) said.

 graceoh@yna.co.kr